 The 10 year tax rule is a tax incentive that can benefit Australians and those who are planning on relocating to Australia.
 The rule states that an investment that is held for ten years can be withdrawn tax-free so long as:

-A. The investment is held within a life insurance wrapped platform.
+- The investment is held within a life insurance-wrapped platform

 The two most common examples would be a Personal Portfolio Bond (PPB) or a Regular Savings Plan.
-The PPB would be best suited to people who have a lump sum of cash where as the regular savings plan would be best suited to someone who wanted to pay into something monthly or quarterly.
-Regular savings plans generally allow you to invest into a variety of funds, including managed and tracking funds.
-A PPB allows you to invest into a broader variety of investments or simply hold cash.
+The PPB would be best suited to people who have a lump sum of cash whereas the regular savings plan would be best suited to someone who wanted to pay into something monthly or quarterly.
+Regular savings plans generally allow you to invest in a variety of funds, including managed and tracking funds.
+A PPB allows you to invest in a broader variety of investments or simply hold cash.